Author: Lem Chuck Moth

 - Merit vs Power

 In the Meru Culture, the classification of the seven heavens reflects the difference levels of merit associated to each plane of spirituality.
-Once an individual spirit could collect enough merit, moving into higher plane is an option.
+Once an individual spirit could collect enough merit, moving into higher plane is an valid option.
 The reverse transition also applies.
-Power (Karma in Buddhist term) is gained through action (either good or bad) in the form of kinetic energy.
-Evil spirit has the least merit, but could be high in bad karma.
-On the other hand, the holy (god) spirit is high in both merit and good karma.
+In the contrary, Power is gained through action (either good or bad) in the form of kinetic energy and had nothing to do with merit.
+For instance, the holy (god) spirit is high in both merit and good karma.
+On the other hand, Evil spirits are high in bad karma, but have the least merit to qualify them for any God's spiritual planes.
+For most the time, they are locked in hell until they are released (by God) to take part in the mass salvation 's plan.

 - The holy Ablution